Shigeru Miyamoto: Commercial reception

-Miyamoto's games have sold very well, becoming some of the best-selling games on Nintendo consoles and of all time.
+More than 1 billion copies of games featuring franchises created by Miyamoto have been sold.

-Miyamoto's Mario series is, by far, the best-selling video game franchise of all time, selling over 500 million units.
-Super Mario Bros. is currently the sixth best-selling video game of all time.
-The game was the all-time best-selling video game for over 20 years until its lifetime sales were ultimately surpassed by Wii Sports.
+Miyamoto's Mario series is, by far, the best-selling video game franchise of all time, selling over 800 million units.
+Super Mario Bros. is the sixth best-selling video game of all time.
+The game was the all-time bestselling video game for over 20 years until its lifetime sales were surpassed by Wii Sports.
 Super Mario Bros., Super Mario Bros.
 3, and Super Mario Bros.
-2 were, respectively, the three best-selling games for the Nintendo Entertainment System.
+2 were, respectively, the three bestselling games for the Nintendo Entertainment System.
 Levi Buchanan of IGN considered Super Mario Bros.
 3's appearance in the film The Wizard as a show-stealing element, and referred to the movie as a "90-minute commercial" for the game.
-Super Mario World was the best-selling game for the Super Nintendo Entertainment System.
-Super Mario 64 was the best-selling Nintendo 64 game, and as of May 21, 2003, the game had sold eleven million copies.
+Super Mario World was the bestselling game for the Super Nintendo Entertainment System.
+Super Mario 64 was the bestselling Nintendo 64 game, and as of May 21, 2003, the game had sold eleven million copies.
 At the end of 2007, Guinness World Records reported sales of 11.8 million copies.
 As of September 25, 2007, it was the seventh best-selling video game in the United States with six million copies sold.
 By June 2007, Super Mario 64 had become the second most popular game on Wii's Virtual Console, behind Super Mario Bros.
 Super Mario Sunshine is the third best-selling GameCube game.

+The Mario series continued to see success in sales with entries like Super Mario 3D Land and New Super Mario Bros.
+2 for the Nintendo 3DS and New Super Mario Bros.
+U, Super Mario 3D World, and Mario Maker all topping the charts for the Wii U. The Mario series continued its success on the Nintendo Switch with titles like Super Mario Odyssey and Super Mario Bros.
+Wonder selling tens of millions of copies.